‘…all of our expectations were exceeded. The food, accommodations, transfers and enroute support were outstanding.’

 Day 4: Transfer to Prato del Stelvio and ride to Bormio

-Take advantage of the 3hr transfer today to recover a little from yesterday!
-Before you know it you will be back on the bike and counting off all 48 hairpins of the infamous Passo Dello Stelvio (2758m) from the East.
+Recover a little during the 3hr transfer today, though before you know it you will be back on the bike and counting off all 48 hairpins of the infamous Passo Dello Stelvio (2758m) from the East.

-Starting steeply, it continues steeply, ending in the iconic switchbacks up to the pass.
-Celebrate your climb with a photograph, a hot dog, a tacky gift and the equally rewarding descent all the way to our hotel in Valdisotto, just outside Bormio.
+Starting steeply, it continues in the same vein, ending in the iconic switchbacks up to the pass.
+Celebrate your climb with a photograph, a hot dog, a tacky gift and a very rewarding descent all the way to your hotel in Valdisotto, just outside Bormio.

 Classic Route: Stelvio – East (54km, 1875m ascent)